boyangshang/FADS/README.md

 # Custom Subsampling

 The DS_g function in **FADS** selects a custom subsample without replacement from a data set having some desired property other than/along with the diversity property.
-Compared with the DS function (see [Diversity Subsampling Without Replacement](#diversity-subsampling-without-replacement)), the DS_g function has two additional parameters:
+Compared with the DS function (see [Diversity Subsampling Without Replacement](#diversity-subsampling-without-replacement)), the DS_g function has two additional hyper-parameters:

 - target_pdf_list: the desired subsampling ratios of each data point in the data set.
 It should be a numpy array of size N, where N is the data set size.
 - reg_param: a number in interval [0, 100].
 It controls how diverse the selected custom subsample is.
 By design, the larger reg_param is, the more diverse the custom subsample will be; and vice versa.
 The DS_g function uses reg_param in the following way.
 For convenience, let reg_param = &alpha;.
 Suppose the desired subsampling ratio of each point in the data set D = {x<sub>1</sub>, &hellip;, x<sub>N</sub>} is {u(x<sub>1</sub>), &hellip;, u(x<sub>N</sub>)}.
 In the DS_g function, the subsampling ratio of each point is set as g(x<sub>i</sub>) = u(x<sub>i</sub>) + u<sub>&alpha;</sub>, where u<sub>&alpha;</sub> is the lower &alpha;&percnt; quantile of set {u(x<sub>1</sub>), &hellip;, u(x<sub>N</sub>)}, for i = 1, &hellip; ,N.

-Now we provide an example using the DS_g function in **FADS** to select a custom subsample from the 2D MGM data set.
+Now we provide an example using the DS_g function in **FADS** to select a custom subsample without replacement from the 2D MGM data set.
 The target subsampling ratio at each point is computed as the probability density value of the multivariate normal distribution with mean (-2.5, 2.5)<sup>T</sup> and a covariance matrix equaling the identity matrix in the Euclidean space of dimension 2.
 The code is as follows.
 As before, we use the default hyper-parameter setting here.
 [Hyper-Parameter Tuning](#hyper-parameter-tuning) discuss how to tune these hyper-parameters for a specific data set; one can also set the values of n_components, init_params, max_iter and update_iter explicitly.
 The following figure shows the selected custom subsamples with varying reg_param values at subsample size n = 200.
 The red open circles indicate selected subsample points; the small gray dots represent a random subset with a size 2000 of the data.

 ```python
 import warnings